 - This course of study is for students entering with no significant quantitative background; if they have prior training, they can go faster and skip several of the introductory math/stats courses with permission of the Director of Graduate Studies and the Major Field Chair.

-- Most empirical students will take methods as a second field.
-While there’s room to do a second substantive field, this would take more time.
+- Many empirical students will take methods as a second field.

 - Students are expected to participate in faculty research in the first year either via a lab (e.g. DevLab, SPC lab, PIPC) or jointly with a member of the faculty.